 How Do I Make A Disney World Park Pass Reservation?

-Pick your preferred park and choose an arrival time.
-Right now the only arrival time windows are shown as “park open to close”.
-Then confirm your Disney World Park Pass reservation after agreeing to the terms and conditions, including a COVID-19 liability waiver.
+After evaluating availability, pick your preferred park and choose an arrival time.
+Right now the arrival windows are shown as “park open to close”.
+Finalize your Disney World park reservation after agreeing to the terms and conditions, including a COVID-19 liability waiver.

 Can I Cancel A Disney World Park Pass Reservation?